Jonathan-Sandifer/All-Star-Events/docs/journals/Colton.md

 Today was another bad day.
 I was able to be present for most of the morning then I had a dr appt followed immediately by my car breaking down.
 Fortunately I have nothing planned tomorrow so I can help my team filter the parks based on preferences.
 We pair programed to get the events to filter by the preferences today but we couldn't get anything else done.

+## 6/23/22

+Today was much better than yesterday.
+Today I fixed the background image for our pages so that when you scroll the image doesn't move.
+We also pair programmed to get our events to be saved in yourevents.
+All we have left is to deploy.